 We use the publicly available sample of stellar ages of \citet{SandersandDas2018} (hereafter, SD18), which provides a catalogue of distance, mass, and age for approximately 3 million stars in the \gaia\ DR2.
-This sample allows us to study the vertical motions for different age populations.
-The probability distributions for distance, mass, and ages for each star were calculated by SD18 via a Bayesian framework, based on the photometric and spectroscopic parameters from a variety of ground-based surveys (APOGEE, \gaia-ESO, GALAH, LAMOST, RAVE, and SEGUE), and the astrometric information from \gaia\ DR2, simultaneously \citep[for details see section~2 of][]{SandersandDas2018}.
-This dataset includes the six-dimensional Galactocentric cylindrical position-velocity coordinates, with the Sun placed at a radius $R_0 = 8.2 \kpc$ and a height above the plane $z_0 = 15 \pc$ \citep{Bland-Hawthorn2016}, and the values of the Solar peculiar motions from \citet{schronrichetal2010}.
+This sample allows us to study the vertical motions for different age populations. \gaia\ DR2 suffers from distance biases from the parallax measurements \citep[for detailed discussion, see e.g.,][]{Bailer_Jones_2018,Lurietal2018,Lindegrenetal2018,Schoenrichetal2019}.
+To account for these biases, especially when the parallax measurements are of the same order as the associated uncertainties, SD18 used a full Bayesian framework to calculate the distance of a star while using different photometric and spectroscopic parameters from a number of ground-based surveys (APOGEE, \gaia-ESO, GALAH, LAMOST, RAVE, and SEGUE), and the astrometric information from \gaia\ DR2, simultaneously as priors \citep[for details see section~2 of][]{SandersandDas2018}.
+Similarly, the probability distributions for mass, and ages for each star were calculated by SD18 via a Bayesian framework based on the photometric, spectroscopic, and astrometric quantities.
+This dataset includes the six-dimensional Galactocentric cylindrical position-velocity coordinates, with the Sun placed at a Galactocentric radius $R_0 = 8.2 \kpc$ and a height above the plane $z_0 = 15 \pc$ \citep{Bland-Hawthorn2016}, and the values of the Solar peculiar motions from \citet{schronrichetal2010}.